Yale-DMAC/dmac_data_docs/workflows/running_reports_in_archivesspace.md

    The report will be downloaded as a .CSV file to your browser’s default download location (usually the ‘Downloads’ folder).

-## Using the report to select files for download
+## Using the report to select files for Preservica download

 7. Open the report